chrisode/dockipass/README.md

 Dockipass is a simple python script to start an Ubuntu VM using [multipass](https://multipass.run/) and running docker inside it.

 It will let you launch a new VM and install docker inside and mount `/Users` in it.
 It will also create aliases to docker and docker-compose which will allow you to work with these without installing them locally on your machine.
-In case you want to have docker locally and use `docker context` to manage your connections, it can  setup a `docker context` for you instead of installing the aliases.

 ## Setup
 You need multipass and python3 installed.<br>